KenKundert/inform/doc/user.rst

 Inform Helper Functions
 -----------------------

-An informer (an :class:`inform.Inform` object) provides a number of useful methods.
+An informer (an :class:`Inform` object) provides a number of useful methods.
 However, it is common that the informer is not locally available.
 To avoid the clutter that would be created by passing the informer around to where ever  it is needed, *Inform* gives you several alternate ways of accessing these methods.
-Firstly is :func:`inform.get_informer()`, which simply returns the currently active informer.
+Firstly is :func:`get_informer()`, which simply returns the currently active informer.
 Secondly, *Inform* provides a collection of functions that provide direct access to the corresponding methods on the currently active informer.
 They are:

 done
 """"

 .. py:function:: done(exit=True)
+   :noindex:

-:func:`inform.done` terminates the program with the normal exit status.
-It calls :meth:`inform.Inform.done` for the active informer.
+:func:`done` terminates the program with the normal exit status.
+It calls :meth:`Inform.done` for the active informer.

 If the *exit* argument is False, preparations are made for exiting, but *sys.exit* is not called.
 Instead, the desired exit status is returned.